 A large percentage of urban air pollution is caused by the motor car.
 The motor car is not the best vehicle for every task and a variety of travel tasks require a variety of travel solutions.
 At times, we do not have an alternative to driving, but with a little planning we can do several different tasks in the one trip.
 This will not only save time, it will reduce the distance we drive, our contribution to air pollution and the time spent breathing the fumes of the other cars on the road.
 It will also save you money.

-Remember, you can help influence the way our public transport systems are run.
+You can help influence the way our public transport systems are run.
 You can also support measures taken to encourage people to walk and ride.
 Walkers and cyclists deserve safe routes.

 Report smoky vehicles

 The Department of State Growth - Transport is responsible for vehicle emissions.
-Telephone 03 6166 4960.